 Needy Meds has a searchable list of disease-specific assistance programs (primarily for other medical conditions) with program description and contact information (Use link under "Additional Programs" on left-hand side of home page.)
 Some of these programs provide a broad range of financial assistance including help with other necessary expenses such as utility bills.
 They also have a list of state sponsored programs which can be accessed from the link under "Government Programs" also on the left-hand side of the home page.
 Once you have identified programs, you can contact the Partnership for Prescription Assistance at 1-888-477-2669 for free assistance in applying for these programs.

-Compare the prices of your prescription drugs at different retail pharmacies.
-Many retail pharmacies list their prices for commonly prescribed drugs online, or you can call local pharmacies to request prices for your medications.
+Another way to cut costs is to compare the prices of your prescription drugs at different retail pharmacies (CVS vs Walgreens vs Walmart, etc.).
+Many retail pharmacies list their prices for commonly prescribed drugs online.
+You can also call local pharmacies to request prices for your medications.

-You can also consider utilizing a prescription savings card such as FamilyWize.
+Consider using a prescription savings card such as FamilyWize as another way to cut costs.
 FamilyWize, a trusted MHA partner, is a community service partnership focused on enabling everyone, both insured and uninsured, to have access to more affordable medications.

 The FamilyWize Prescription Discount Card: